-- plans for, progress of, or results from preclinical studies and clinical trials of setmelanotide; - the failure of the FDA or EC to approve IMCIVREE for additional indications; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies and companies targeting rare diseases and orphan drug treatment; - regulatory or legal developments in the United States and other countries; - failure of setmelanotide, if approved, to achieve commercial success;
+- plans for, progress of, or results from preclinical studies and clinical trials of setmelanotide and our other product candidates; - the failure of the FDA or EMA to approve IMCIVREE for additional indications; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies and companies targeting rare diseases and orphan drug treatment; - regulatory or legal developments in the United States and other countries; - failure of setmelanotide or our other product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - global macroeconomic conditions, including with respect to inflation rates or interest rates, labor shortages, supply chain shortages, disruptions and instability in the banking industry and other parts of the financial services sector, or other economic, political or legal uncertainties or adverse developments; - terrorism and/or political instability, unrest and wars, such as the conflicts involving Ukraine and Russia or Israel and Hamas, which could delay or disrupt our business, and if such political unrest escalates or spills over to or otherwise impacts additional regions it could heighten many of the other risk factors included in this sections;

-- fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- natural disasters (including as a result of climate change), which could cause significant damage to the infrastructure upon which our business operations rely, and the timing, nature or severity of which we may be unable to prepare for; - economic instability, outbreak of disease or epidemics, boycotts, curtailment of trade and other business restrictions; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.